-Marina hosts a conference in Rouen as part of the “Rouen fête Jeanne d’Arc”.
+Marina to host a conference in Rouen as part of the “Rouen fête Jeanne d’Arc”.

 The full programme of the festical can be found here.